idaholab/moose/modules/navier_stokes/doc/content/source/functormaterials/INSFVMushyPorousFrictionFunctorMaterial.md

 !alert note
 This material is compatible with [PINSFVMomentumFriction.md] for the non standard (simplified) formulation which multiplies the incoming Forchheimer coefficient by the velocity magnitude times velocity component;
-it is *incompatible* with the standard formulation which also multiplies with density over two.
+it is *incompatible* with the standard Forchheimer formulation which also multiplies with density over two.
+Thus the user should set the parameter "standard_friction_formulation = false"

 !syntax parameters /FunctorMaterials/INSFVMushyPorousFrictionFunctorMaterial